rafaelpadilla/Object-Detection-Metrics/README.md

 <p align="center">
 <img src="https://github.com/rafaelpadilla/Object-Detection-Metrics/blob/master/aux_images/samples_1.png" align="center"/></p>

-There is a total of 7 images with 15 ground truth objects representented by the green bounding boxes and 24 detected objects represented by the red bounding boxes.
+There are 7 images with 15 ground truth objects representented by the green bounding boxes and 24 detected objects represented by the red bounding boxes.
 Each detected object has a confidence level and is identified by a letter (A,B,...,Y).
 The following table shows the bounding boxes with their corresponding confidences.
 The last column identifies the detections as TP or FP.
 In this example a TP is considered if IOU ![](http://latex.codecogs.com/gif.latex?%5Cgeq) 30%, otherwise it is a FP.
 By looking at the images above we can roughly tell if the detections are TP or FP.

 <!--- Table 1 --->